-Michelle Smith, Hayley McEwan, David Tod and Amanda Martindale
+Michelle Smith, Hayley E. McEwan, David Tod and Amanda Martindale

 Ashley M. Duguay, Todd M. Loughead and James M. Cook

 The present study sought to address 2 limitations of previous athlete-leadership research: (a) Researchers have predominantly examined the shared nature of athlete leadership using aggregated approaches, which has limited our ability to examine differences in the degree of sharedness between teams, and (b) the limited availability of research related to dyadic predictors (i.e., qualities of the relation between 2 individuals) of athlete leadership.
 Therefore, social-network analysis was used to examine athlete leadership across multiple levels (i.e., individual, dyadic, and network) in 4 competitive female youth soccer teams (N = 68).
 Findings demonstrated differences in the degree to which athlete leadership was shared between the teams.
 Furthermore, multiple-regression quadratic-assignment procedures showed that skill nomination and formal leadership status were significant predictors of how often participants reported looking to their teammates for leadership.

 Zachary McCarver, Shelby Anderson, Justine Vosloo and Sebastian Harenberg